owickstrom/wickstrom.tech/src/posts/2024-05-23-statically-typed-functional-programming-python-312.md

 Lately I've been messing around with Python 3.12, discovering new features around typing and pattern matching.
 Combined with dataclasses, they provide support for a style of programming that I've employed in Kotlin and Typescript at work.
-That style is in turn is based on what I'd do in OCaml or Haskell, like modelling data with algebraic data types.
+That style in turn is based on what I'd do in OCaml or Haskell, like modelling data with algebraic data types.
-However, the more advanced concepts from Haskell --- and OCaml too, I guess --- don't transfer that well to such mainstream languages.
+However, the more advanced concepts from Haskell --- and OCaml too, I guess --- don't transfer that well to mainstream languages.

-What I'm describing in this post is a useful trade-off that I find comfortable to use in Python, especially with the new features that I'll describe.
+What I'm describing in this post is a trade-off that I find comfortable to use in Python, especially with the new features that I'll describe.
 Much of this works nicely in Kotlin and Typescript, too, with minor adaptions.
 The principles I try to use are:

-Declarative rather than imperative operations on data : Transform or fold data using `map`, `reduce`, or for-comprehensions instead of for-loop
+Declarative rather than imperative operations on data : Transform or fold data using `map`, `reduce`, or for-comprehensions instead of for-loops

 Functions with destructuring pattern-matching to dispatch based on data : Use `when` statements rather than `if instanceof(...)` or inheritance and dynamic dispatch

 Programs structured mainly around data and functions
-: Programs are trees of function invocations on data, rather than class hierarchies, dependency injection, and exceptions
+: Programs are trees of function invocations on data, rather than class hierarchies, dependency injection, and overuse of exceptions

 Effects pushed to the outer layers of the program (hexagonal architecture) : Within reasonable bounds, functions in the guts of programs are _pure_ and return data, whereas the outer layers